Learn English Phrases – Keep an eye on / Keep an eye out for

 Everyday English Speaking Course

-For example, if you’re at the beach and you have young children, you want to keep an eye on your children to make sure that they don’t get into danger or get hurt or get lost.
-You watch your children continuously.
+For example, if you’re at the beach and you have young children, you want to keep an eye on your children, watch closely to make sure that they don’t get into danger, get hurt, get lost, get into trouble, etc. You watch your children continuously.
 You keep an eye on your children.

 Now, keep an eye on can also mean to monitor something or pay attention to it even if you’re not watching it continuously.
 For example, let’s say you really want to buy a particular new model of cellphone, but it’s a little too expensive.
 You would keep an eye on it to see if it goes on sale.
 It doesn’t mean that you’re constantly looking at the cellphone, it means that frequently, you check the price of the phone to see if it went on sale.
 So, to keep an eye on something means to watch it carefully or monitor it carefully.